LiskArchive/lisk-sdk/README.md

 Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 The official documentation about the whole ecosystem can be found in https://lisk.io/documentation.

-Lisk Core is the program that implements the [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
+[Lisk Core](https://lisk.io/documentation/lisk-core) is the program that implements the [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
 In other words, Lisk Core is what every machine needs to set-up in order to run a node that allows for participation in the network.

 This document details how to install Lisk Core from source, but there are two other ways to participate in the network: [binaries](https://docs.liskdev.net/documentation/lisk-core/setup/pre-install/binary) and [Docker images](https://docs.liskdev.net/documentation/lisk-core/setup/pre-install/docker).
 If you have satisfied the requirements from the Pre-Installation section, you can jumpt directly to the next section [Installation Steps](https://github.com/LiskHQ/lisk#installation-steps).

 ## Pre-Installation

-The next section details the prerequisites to install Lisk Core from a Source installation using tagged releases on Github.
+The next section details the prerequisites to install Lisk Core from source using the different tagged releases.

 ### System Install